raspberrypilearning/cd-my-favourite-celebrity/en/step_4.md

 ## Challenge: Style your heading

-+ Make your heading YellowGreen with a Brown background and use the Imapct font.
++ Make your heading YellowGreen with a Brown background and use the Impact font.

 --- hints ---